erin-smith/README/README.md

 `$ npm install inquirer`

 ## Usage
   This project should be used to generate a structured, thorough README.md for your project or repo.
 This page is an example of how this program works.
-You can also watch my video which can be foould in the README.md for this repo.
+You can also watch my video which is linked in the description section of this example README.md.

   After installation, you can invoke the application with the following command: `$ node index.js` and follow the prompts.